 Check price and read more reviews of the SOLE E35 on Amazon

 The vast majority of people are going to find a 20-inch stride length to be a perfect fit on their home elliptical machine.

-If you're very tall or very short (over 6 foot 5 inches, or under 5 foot 4 inches) you may want to consider taking a look at some ellipticals with stride lengths that can better accomodate your legs for a comfortable and safe workout.
+If you’re very tall or very short (over 6 foot 5 inches, or under 5 foot 4 inches) you may want to consider taking a look at some ellipticals with stride lengths that can better accommodate your legs for a comfortable and safe workout.